bryanchriswhite/ruby-libstorj/README.md

-ruby_libstorj: Ruby bindings for libstorj
+ruby-libstorj: Ruby bindings for libstorj
 ===

 ## Using ruby-libstorj